renanthera/simc-wiki/Rogues.md

 Additionally, you may use `rtb_list` expression to check for the presence of specific buffs on the actor.
 The expression takes the form `rtb_list.OP.LIST`, where OP is the operating mode and LIST is the list of buffs.
 The expression will return 0 if the evaluation fails, and 1 if it succeeds.
   * The `OP` accepts two values: `any`, meaning any of the buffs on `LIST` being up succeeds the evaluation, and `all`, meaning all of the buffs on `LIST` must be up to succeed the evaluation.
   * The `LIST` accepts a sequence of RTB buffs, represented by numerical values from 1 to 6.
-The numbers correspond to the six buffs in alphabetical order: 1: Broadsides, 2: Buried Treasure, 3: Grand Melee, 4: Jolly Roger, 5: Shark Infested Waters, 6: True Bearing
+The numbers correspond to the six buffs in alphabetical order: 1: Broadsides, 2: Buried Treasure, 3: Grand Melee, 4: Jolly Roger, 5: Shark Infested Waters, 6: True Bearing.
+With **BfA** this changes to: 1: Broadside, 2: Buried Treasure, 3: Grand Melee, 4: Ruthless Precision, 5: Skull and Crossbones, 6: True Bearing.
 ```
   # Use Roll the Bones until you have at least Shark Infested Waters and Broadsides up
   actions+=/roll_the_bones,if=combo_points>=cp_max_spend&!rtb_list.all.15